Peter I, Duke of Bourbon: Diplomatic missions

 In July 1347 he took part in fruitless negotiations with the English outside Calais in the days just before that city's capitulation.

-On 8 February 1354, Peter was together with the Guy, Cardinal of Boulogne appointed as King John II's commissioners to King Charles II of Navarre, empowered to offer whatever Charles wanted.
-The two met the King of Navarre in the castle of Mantes, accompanied by the two dowager Queens and droves of courtiers and ministers, most of who more or less openly sympathized with Charles of Navarre.
+On 8 February 1354, Peter was together with the Guy, Cardinal of Boulogne, appointed as King John II's commissioners to King Charles II of Navarre, empowered to offer whatever Charles wanted.
+The two met the King of Navarre in the castle of Mantes, accompanied by the two dowager Queens and droves of courtiers and ministers, most of whom more or less openly sympathized with Charles of Navarre.
 The treaty concluded 22 February granted to Charles of Navarre a considerable part of Lower Normandy which he was to hold with the same rights as the Duke of Normandy.